gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 > 💡 This change will also modify the interface that Stripe provides to administrate your products, keep this in mind in case you have previously used this tool.
 If you have never used the product administrator, you don't need to worry.

-Lastly, you need to set a name for your Stripe account on your [Account settings](https://dashboard.stripe.com/account) to use this integration.
+Additionally, you need to set a name for your Stripe account on your [Account settings](https://dashboard.stripe.com/account) to use this integration.

 To learn more about this integration you may use the [Stripe docs](https://stripe.com/docs/payments/checkout#configure).